Library Cards & Your Account

 Visit this page for information about borrowing materials, placing holds, interlibrary loans, and fines & fees.

-LA County Library cardholders age 21 and under can get rid of library fines by reading them away!
-For every hour spent reading in the library, $5 in fines will be removed from your account.
+LA County Library cardholders 21 and under can get rid of library fees by reading them away!
+For every hour spent reading in the library, $5 in fees will be removed from your account.
 Click below for more information about this unique program.

 Customers who are ineligible for library cards (for example, people traveling from out of state), can apply for a computer card that allows them access to the Library’s public computers and Wi-Fi.
 Valid for one year.